How does a stroke affect the way I swallow?

 - For the caregiver:

-- Do I know how to manage my loved ones feeding tube?
+- Do I know how to help my loved one if they need help with any of the above?

 Where to get more information, help and support: